ragardner/tktrees/DOCUMENTATION.md

 - Number
 - Date

-Text details can be any text, Number details can be any number and Date details can be either a date one of three formats (YYYY/MM/DD, DD/MM/YYYY, MM/DD/YYYY) or a whole number (integer).
+Text details can be any text, Number details can be any number and Date details can be either a date in one of three formats (YYYY/MM/DD, DD/MM/YYYY, MM/DD/YYYY) or a whole number (integer).

-Changing a column type will result in any details, formatting or validation being evaluated and potentially deleted if they do not meet the column types requirements.
+Changing a column type will result in any details, formatting or validation being evaluated and potentially deleted if they do not meet the column type's requirements.

 #### Conditional Formatting: